wingatesv/open3d_project_sample/README.md

 Note: `-DBUILD_SHARED_LIBS=ON` is recommended if `-DBUILD_CUDA_MODULE=ON`.

-## Step 2: Use Open3D in this example project
+## Step 2: Use Open3D in this project

 On Ubuntu/macOS: